Service Clubs & Organizations

 Our goal is to encourage people of all ages, both residents of our community and visitors, to get outdoors and enjoy some healthy winter exercise on our lovely ski trails.
 In earlier years we held numerous activities including “loppets” (ski races), moonlit skis, and campfire/hot chocolate outings.
 Many visitors to Elk Lake have let us know how much they appreciate our beautiful trails and being invited to use them free of charge.

 The Ski Club provides free loan of skis/boots/poles.
-The equipment is available at the Elk Lake Eco-Centre during their open hours.
 This allows people to try cross-country skiing before purchasing their own equipment.
 Many moms and children were skiing, while dads were out ice fishing or snowmobiling.
 Now the club has a good selection of men’s ski boots and larger skis which allows those dads to borrow a set and occasionally go along for a family ski.
 Our original equipment was so well used by local school children and families that by 2010, most of the boots were worn out.
 Through the generosity of local groups and the Temiskaming Foundation, we were able to purchase new equipment and also have many children’s sizes.

 Two trails are groomed for classic skiing.